GOATDreamTeam/ProjectNotes/Day04.md

 - Routes to Branches
 - Work Phloem
 - Reroot (re-route play on word)

+## What we like from the above:
+- Reroot
+- Seedlinks
+- Flower-buds
+- Encyclopedia Botanica
+-

 - ### Corny sayings we can put in the app if we want:
     - Inspiration keywords: Green House, Propogate, Grow a Damn, Horticulture, thorn hub (lol)